christophsax/seasonal/README.md

     require(devtools)
     install_github('seasonal', 'christophsax')

-seasonal currently includes the binary executables of X-13ARIMA-SEATS for **Windows** (official compilation from the Census Bureau) and **Mac OS-X** (my own compilation).
+**seasonal** currently includes the binary executables of X-13ARIMA-SEATS for **Windows** (official compilation from the Census Bureau) and **OS-X** (my own compilation).
 Both should work without additional installations.
 The Linux version will be included in the future.

 ### Getting started

-`seas` ist the core function of the seasonal package.
+`seas` ist the core function of the **seasonal** package.
 By default, `seas` calls the automatic procedures of X-13ARIMA-SEATS to perform a seasonal adjustment that works very well in most circumstances.
 It returns an object of class `seas` that contains all necessary information on the adjustment process, as well as the series.
 The `final` method for `seas` objects returns the adjusted series, the `plot` method shows a plot with the unadjusted and the adjusted series.

     x <- seas(AirPassengers)
     final(x)
     plot(x)

 The first argument must be a time series of class `ts`.
 By default, `seas` calls the SEATS adjustment procedure.
 If you prefer the X11 adjustment procedure, use the following option (see the next section for details on the syntax):

     seas(AirPassengers, x11 = list())

 Besides performing seasonal adjustment with SEATS, a default call of `seas` invokes the following automatic procedures of X-13ARIMA-SEATS:
-  - transformation selection (log / no log)
+  - Transformation selection (log / no log)
   - Detection of trading day and Easter effects
   - Outlier detection
   - ARIMA model search